Comprehensive Guide to Mastering the BARB Test

 The BARB test will present you with sentences in regard to the relationship or details of two people.
 You will then be presented with a question, based on the information you read.

 For example: John is shorter than Peter.

 This information will then disappear from your screen, so take care to remember it.
-The question could then be, ‘Who is taller?’
+The question could then be, Who is taller?

 Sounds simple, doesn’t it?
-It’s not so easy when the pressure is on.
+It’s not so easy when it is a timed question.
 And remember that speed is vital and that you are being measured against all the other candidates.
 You need to be moving through these questions at a high pace if you want to get top marks.